falk-m/blog/posts/2024-02-26-broadcast-channel-api/README.md

 The 'onmessage' callback receives the messages sent to the channel. conveniently, it doesn't receive own messages.
+You can use different BroadcastChannel objects to send and receive messages in the same window.

 ```JS
 bc.onmessage = (event) => {